-At the end of May 2020, WP did away with the WordPress.com editor and gave bloggers the choice to switch to the newer block editor, or use the classic block or classic editor.
-Newer bloggers would have started off with the block editor by default.
+In 2020, WP did away with the WordPress.com editor and gave bloggers the choice to switch to the newer block editor, or use the classic block or classic editor.
 There was a lot to figure out when I switched to the block editor, so I wanted to include some tips here.

 A Few Things to Know About WordPress